 In 2012, the Canadian Association of Schools of Nursing (CASN) developed and approved the Nursing Informatics Entry-to-Practice Competencies for Registered Nurses in Canada (CASN, 2012; Nagle et al., 2014).
-These competencies include the following dimensions: Information and knowledge management, professional and regulatory accountability in using digital technologies, and the ability to use various digital health technologies in the delivery of patient care.
+These competencies include the following dimensions: Information and knowledge management, professional and regulatory accountability

+Article in press - Canadian Journal of Emergency Nursing - www.CJEN.ca in using digital technologies, and the ability to use various digital health technologies in the delivery of patient care.
 Although these competencies have been in existence for over a decade now, a survey by Canada Health Infoway of nurses providing direct care (n=2058) revealed only 30% of these nurses were familiar with these competencies, just 7% actually applied the competencies in their practice, and 67% were not familiar (Canada Health Infoway, 2017).
-In another recent study involving practicing registered nurses in Alberta (n=2,844), results revealed the two main areas nurses reported struggling most with were: information and knowledge management and the use of ICT in the delivery of patient care, core elements of informatics competency (Kleib & Nagle, 2018a).
+In another recent study involving practicing registered nurses in Alberta (n=2844), results revealed the two main areas nurses reported struggling most with were: information and knowledge management and the use of ICT in the delivery of patient care, core elements of informatics competency (Kleib & Nagle, 2018a).
 Although no specific research is available yet on ED nurses' perceived competency in informatics, these studies suggest that these patterns are likely evident in this group.

-As a self-regulated profession, the emergency nursing standards of practice provide "the lens by which the public views and evaluates nursing performance and to which nurses are held accountable" (NENA, 2018, p.
-4).
-Currently, the Emergency Nursing

-Scope and Standards of Canadian Practice and the Emergency Department Core Competencies emphasize advanced practice, the use of CEDIS and CTAS in triage, and research among others skills.
-However, these documents fail to align these requirements with informatics concepts and competency (NENA, 2018; NENA, 2014a; NENA, 2014b).
+As a self-regulated profession, the emergency nursing standards of practice provide "the lens by which the public views and evaluates nursing performance and to which nurses are held accountable" (National Emergency Nursing Association (NENA), 2018, p.4).
+Currently, the Emergency Nursing Scope and Standards of Canadian Practice and the Emergency Department Core Competencies emphasize advanced practice, the use of CEDIS and CTAS in triage, and research among others skills; however, these documents fail to align these requirements with informatics concepts and competency (NENA, 2018; NENA, 2014a; NENA, 2014b).
 Given the extensive use of technology in ED and the intricate role ED nurses play in the collection of critical patient and healthcare data in this complex environment, it is of utmost importance that NENA takes a proactive approach to addressing informatics competency needs among this group.